Undergraduate Course Descriptions

 Prerequisites: OIDD 3210

-OIDD3800 - Ops Strategy Practicum (Course Syllabus)
+OIDD3800 - Operations Analytics Practicum (Course Syllabus)

 This course focuses on the management of operations at manufacturing and service facilities located in Israel that are used either by domestic corporations or by multinational companies.
 The emphasis is on the evolving patterns of operations strategies adopted by firms for producing products, sourcing manufacturing, distributing products, delivering services and managing product design as well as on programs for enhancing quality, productivity and flexibility and managing technology.
 We will focus on formulation and execution of such strategies for established Israeli multinationals with world class operations and innovative strategies as well as start-ups and smaller companies that are scaling their global supply chain infrastructure to support growth.
 The course will consist of a set of site visits in Israel during Winter Break that will provide the opportunity to observe company processes directly and in-class sessions which include lectures, case discussions and management speakers who will describe their companies' current strategy.
 NOTE: THIS COURSE REQUIRES YOU TO SUBMIT AN APPLICATION FOR ADMISSION.
 Enrollment will be limited.
-Please contact Ramon Jones at ramjones@wharton.upenn.edu for more information.
+Please contact Stacie Anderson at staciea@wharton.upenn.edu for more information.
 Application available at https://global.upenn.edu/pennabroad/pgs OIDD 1010 is recommended but not required.

 OIDD3970 - Retail Supp Chain Mgmt (Course Syllabus)